It’s summer in the US, and here’s what it’s like where I live:

 You may be feeling a little lazy, and that’s OK.
 After all, the farmer has to let his fields lie fallow every so often if he wants to harvest a good crop from the soil.
 We should do this, too!

 Let’s go with that feeling, and find some lazy ways to build your brand.

 Lazy branding, outlined

 The first step to lazy branding is to discover your essential brand elements.
-Luckily, you can find information about these steps right here on the Big Brand System, and I’ll outline them below.
+Luckily, you can find information about these steps right here on my site, and I’ll outline them below.

 (If you’re ready to get in-depth help to create a brand for your business, you should look into the Quick-Start Guide to Branding Your Business.)

 - Work on your message, including your tagline